sbulav/sbulav.github.io/_posts/2026-01-26-neovim-snacks-tea.md

 :TeaPR
 ```
 2. Press <CR> to open a PR preview.
-3. Press <CR> to get a list of available actions on PR(Approve, Modify)
+3. Press <CR> to get a list of available actions on PR(Approve, Checkout, View Diff, etc..)
 4. Jump to the repository or PR in the browser if you need full context.

 ## Why Wrap tea Instead of Re-implementing the API?